opnfv/barometer/docs/release/userguide/feature.userguide.rst

   from collectd and translates requested values from collectd's internal format to SNMP format.
 Supports SNMP: get, getnext and walk requests.

-All the plugins above are available on the collectd master, except for the Gnocchi and Aodh plugins as they are Python-based plugins and only C plugins are accepted by the collectd community.
+All the plugins above are available on the collectd main branch, except for the Gnocchi and Aodh plugins as they are Python-based plugins and only C plugins are accepted by the collectd community.
 The Gnocchi and Aodh plugins live in the OpenStack repositories.

-Other plugins existing as a pull request into collectd master:
+..
+TODO: Update this to reflect merging of these PRs Other plugins existing as a pull request into collectd main:

 * *Legacy/IPMI*: A read plugin that reports platform thermals, voltages, fanspeed, current, flow, power etc. Also, the plugin monitors Intelligent